okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ## Style the Okta-hosted Sign-In Widget

-You can add any HTML, CSS, or JavaScript to the sign-in page and also customize the sign-in page <GuideLink link="../customization-examples/#per-application-customization">per application</GuideLink> and with multiple brands.
+You can add any HTML, CSS, or JavaScript to the sign-in page and also customize the sign-in page [per application](#per-application-customization) and with multiple brands.
 This page covers what you can change when you are using the Okta-hosted Sign-In Widget, how to use the macros and request context, and also how to bypass the custom sign-in page.

 > **Note:** Before you can get started customizing the Okta-hosted sign-in page, you must have already customized your [Okta URL domain](/docs/guides/custom-url-domain/), unless you are using the [Brands API](/docs/guides/customize-themes) as mentioned below.